monopole/snt/appConfig/helm/README.md

 # Helm

-> _Configure your cluster using templates._
+> _Configure your cluster using Go templates._
 >
 > _Time: 6min_

-[Helm](https://helm.sh/) is a relatively mature means to define, install and upgrade a k8s application.
+[Helm](https://helm.sh/) is a relatively mature means to manage app instances via template substitution.

 ## Install to disk